kraluk/order-processor/README.md

 "10000000-0000-0000-0000-000000000000","100.00","PLN","note1","2024-01-01T00:00:00.001Z"
 ```

-Such file has to uploaded to the proper S3 bucket.
+Such file has to be to uploaded to the proper S3 bucket.

-The update process of such a file can be executed by sending a POST request to the `/v1/orders/updation-executions/{fileName}` endpoint:
+The update process of such a file can be executed by sending a POST request to the
+`/v1/orders/updation-executions/{fileName}` endpoint:

 ```bash
 curl -XPOST 'localhost:8080/v1/orders/update-invocations/orders.csv'
 ```

-After the file is processed, the application sends messages to the SQS queue with the order updated events and those updates can be checked
+After the file is processed, the application sends messages to the SQS queue with the order updated events and those
-using the `/v1/orders/` endpoint:
+updates can be checked using the `/v1/orders/` endpoint:

 ```bash
 curl -XGET 'localhost:8080/v1/orders?businessId=10000000-0000-0000-0000-000000000000'